 Jason Ruedy, The Home Loan Arranger, Advises Homeowners to Look Beyond Interest Rates When Refinancing

-Jason Ruedy, The Home Loan Arranger, Encourages Homeowners to Shop for the Best Rates, Lowest Fees, and Quickest Closings
+Jason Ruedy, The Home Loan Arranger, Urges Homeowners to Compare Lenders for Better Rates, Lower Costs, and Faster Closings

 According to Ruedy, many homeowners make the mistake of solely focusing on the interest rate when refinancing.
 This can result in them paying more in closing costs and potentially waiting longer for the closing to be completed.
 Ruedy advises homeowners to shop around and compare rates, closing costs, and the estimated time it will take to close.